Best Sortly Alternatives for 2026

 What You Don't Get

 No automatic location tracking.
-Asset Panda's "GPS" feature captures coordinates at the moment someone scans an asset.
+Asset Panda's GPS feature captures coordinates at the moment someone scans an asset.
 Between scans, you have no visibility.
 No geofencing, no movement alerts, no continuous tracking.
-Also, the customization cuts both ways: setup takes weeks, not minutes, and you need someone to maintain the configuration.
+The customization also cuts both ways: setup takes weeks, not minutes, and you need someone to maintain the configuration.

 Pricing